 Yield: 6 servings

-Reader Fredericka Jones shared this recipe with us several years ago.
+Reader Fredericka Jones shared this recipe for Chicken Cacciatore with us several years ago.
 It arrived via Ellis Island with her father, Louis Janus Vici; he cut a dashing figure in World War I, serving in the Air Corps as a navigator, gunner, and bombardier.
 He was a great cook, too, if this recipe is any evidence.

 Rinse chicken; pat dry and season all over with 2 teaspoons salt and the pepper.
 In a 4- to 5-quart oven-safe pot over medium-high heat, melt butter with oil.
 Add chicken and brown on all sides, working in batches to avoid overcrowding.
 Remove and set aside.

 Preheat oven to 350°.
 Add onion, mushrooms, and remaining salt to pot.
 Cook, stirring often, until onion is translucent, about 6 minutes.
 Add flour and stir.
 Cook, stirring continuously, until glossy.
 Remove from heat; add wine, cognac, broth, tomatoes, and garlic.
 Return to heat and simmer 10 minutes.
 Return chicken to pot.